How to Manage GLP-1 Nausea the Day After Your Shot

 If nausea exceeds a severity‑4 for more than two consecutive days, note this in the app and schedule a clinician call.
 Why: safety guardrail.
 Pitfall: self‑diagnosing without professional input.

 Use a simple 5‑point severity scale when you log entries; it maps well to quality‑of‑life measures in trials (PMC severity scale).
 If symptoms include vomiting, dehydration, or persist beyond a few days, contact your clinician per published guidance (PMC clinical recs).
-Regular logging and weekly review also align with best practices for managing nausea in GLP‑1 therapy (Frontiers 2026).
+Regular logging and weekly review also align with best practices for symptom tracking.
 Learn more about how Pepio helps you keep clear, clinician‑ready notes while you track symptoms and progress.

 Troubleshooting Persistent GLP-1 Nausea